remotion-dev/remotion/packages/docs/docs/config.md

 The [command line flag](/docs/cli/render#--bundle-cache) `--bundle-cache` will take precedence over this option.

-### setPort()
+## setPort()

 Define on which port Remotion should start it's HTTP servers.
+HTTP servers
 By default, Remotion will try to find a free port.
 If you specify a port, but it's not available, Remotion will throw an error.

 :::note